 Painting: Hans Thoma (1839 – 1924)

 This article was posted on Monday, December 2nd, 2013 at 9:02 am and is filed under Children's Songs, Countries & Cultures, Languages, Lullabies, Norway, Norwegian, Norwegian Children's Songs, Norwegian Lullabies.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.